mrsimonsen/classroom-assistant/docs/linux-issues.md

 You can try setting it manually by running:

-`xdg-settings set default-url-scheme-handler x-github-classroom classroom-assistant.desktop`
+`xdg-settings set default-url-scheme-handler x-github-classroom github-classroom-assistant.desktop`

 For XFCE based desktops, `xdg-settings` does not seem to work, you have to manually set up the protocol handling for the application to work.